 The Whisper air pumps are the most powerful and popular line of air pumps from the Tetra company.
-The air pumps come in seven different sizes, making it easy for you to choose the one that best fit your tank size.
+The air pumps come in seven different sizes, making it easy for you to choose the one that best fits your tank size.

 The Tetra Whisper Air Pump keeps your aquarium oxygen level high and also helps keep your fish happy and healthy by producing water circulation and vibration.
 This will help improve the water condition in the tank overall.
 The underwater bubbles produced by the air pump also add a pretty touch to enhance the look of your aquarium.

 This air pump has a unique dome-shaped design and rubber feet to stick on the glass of your tank.
 Thanks to this special design, the sound wave frequencies created by the air pump are flattened.

 This air pump is powerful enough to be used in deep tanks (up to eight feet deep), power long decorator air stones or even multiple air stones at once, and activate protein skimmers for saltwater aquariums.

 Even though overall this is a very good air pump, there is a problem with it.
 This product is designed to be quiet, however, there is an expiration date for everything.
 After a long time of use, even when the pump still functions properly, it can become a little noisier.